Skip to main content

 Inadequate protein intake may contribute to fatigue or reduced recovery.
 Ongoing symptoms should be evaluated by a healthcare professional.

-The Different Types of Protein Explained
+The Different Types of Protein Sources Explained

 These are considered “complete” proteins, meaning they contain all 9 essential amino acids.